| |||||||||||||||||

 Afton Station Project

-The town of Afton, Oklahoma has seen better days, economically.
-As with so many Route 66 towns, the decommissioning of Route 66 and the bypassing by the Interstate didn't do its commercial life any favors.
-Besides a small convenience store, the farm co-op, and a small grocery store, there's not much left from the glory days of the town.
-Yet the town survives, about 800 people still live there, and all of those we've met are friendly and supportive of our project.
 I moved to Oklahoma permanently in May of 2002, and am extremely happy with my life on Route 66.
 With the help of many dear friends from the area, as well as my supportive fellow Route 66 "roadies" from all over the country, I'm finding myself totally immersed in life on the Mother Road.
 My biggest dilemma is deciding whether it's more fun to travel constantly up and down Route 66, meeting new people and discovering new wonders, or staying at Afton Station and playing host to the friendly folks who drop in to chat.
 Tough choice, since both are equally appealing!!
-Since I can't be open during all regular business hours, please feel free to call ahead if you'd like to drop in and see Afton Station.
-The phone numbers are either (Laurel)918-382-9465, (David)918-791-5055, or (Marley)918-533-5108.
-I'll be happy to open the Station and give a tour any time if you call one of us well in advance.
-9:30 a.m. to 3 p.m.
-Ramblings from a Route 66 Business Owner -- Daily observations from me about what it's like to be the owner of Afton Station (Afton, OK), a small private visitors' center, vintage car museum, and Route 66 memorabilia collection in an old gas station on the Route.
+My regular business hours during “tourist season” (approximately March through November) are 7 days a week, 9:30 a.m. to 3 p.m.
+It wouldn’t hurt for you to call in advance just to make sure we are there, since you never know what could cause an unplanned closing.
+The phone numbers are (Laurel) 918-382-9465 or 918-284-3829 and (Afton Station) 918-257-4044.
+We are also able to open extended hours if arrangements are made in advance.
+We have plenty of parking for larger groups.
+We have a suggested donation of $2 per person, children free.
+Please come see us! ---Laurel Richards Kane Ramblings from a Route 66 Business Owner -- Daily observations from me about what it's like to be the owner of Afton Station (Afton, OK), a small private visitors' center, vintage car museum, and Route 66 memorabilia collection in an old gas station on the Route.
 The famous 9-foot alignment of Route 66 remains in good shape just a mile from downtown Afton.
 The renowned Buffalo Ranch recently succumbed to the wrecking ball, making way for a new convenience plaza.
 Relics (such as signs, trinkets, etc.) have been given to Afton Station and are on display there now.

-CLICK HERE to see a video of Afton Station from OklaTravelNet!
-Motels and The Mother Road | Route 66 | What's on the back? | Afton Station Project Then and Now | The Packards | Links | Contact Laurel Sign Guestbook | Read Guestbook Top of Site Email Laurel Here Copyright 1999-2013 PostcardsFromTheRoad.Net Design by Village Fair/Arkansas Online Marketing Services, LLC | |||||||||||||||||
+Motels and The Mother Road | Route 66 | What's on the back? ![]() Email Afton Station Here Copyright 1999-2016 PostcardsFromTheRoad.Net Design by Village Fair |